flammie/flammie.github.io/index.md

 # Flammie.github.io

+*My main project is [omorfi](//flammie.github.io/omorfi/), maybe you are looking for that.
+It is in its own sub-directory since the way github organises things.*

 These pages (on github.io) and server (on VPS) are here mainly for me to practice my skills.
 The source code of this page is on [my github pages repo](http://github.com/flammie/flammie.github.io).